n8n-io/n8n-docs/docs/doc2/document-validation/ai-indicator.md

 In document view you will find options to display the quality of the extraction using graphical indicators.
 The so-called AI indicator.

-To do this, open a document as known via the dashboard:
+To do this, open a document as shown via the dashboard:

 ![](/_images/doc2/image-50-1024x391.png)